 The benefits of running are well known to all of us, and if you have been in the habit of training for some time, don’t let unfriendly cold weather get you down.
+Even if winter has come, there is no reason to change your daily routine of activities, which includes exercising.

 If you are determined to exercise even in the cold season, when the temperature drops well below zero, I offer below 6 tips for running in cold weather and through the snow that you must follow to keep fit.

-Most of the time, we don’t know how to dress properly for the outside temperature and the first impulse is to load ourselves with as many layers of clothes as possible.
+Most of the time, we don’t know how to dress properly for the outside temperature, and the first impulse is to load ourselves with as many layers of clothes as possible.

 But if you dress too thick, you will end up after a kilometer or two, once your body temperature rises, desperately wanting to get rid of some clothes.